unifiedjs/design-system/docs/typography.md

 The system uses a system font stack and a rigid set of styles that determine font size, font weight, and line height.

+> Here’s a block quote.
+>
+> With another paragraph.

 Paragraph text and `code`

 ```.jsx